cdcarson/frieda/README.md

 }
 ```

-If a valid database URL can't be found in `.env` or the environment file you specified, Frieda will prompt you for it each time.

-Don't forget to add the environment file to `.gitignore`.
+Frieda will prompt you for a valid database URL if one can't be found in `.env` or the file you specified.
+If you get sick of this and add an environment file, **don't forget** to add it to `.gitignore`.

 #### .friedarc